ScalaInc/exp-app-boilerplates/examples/weather-app/README.md

 Configuration structure for the application

-* **feed_configuration**    : includes the path to the weather feed from EXP-CORE and a id to connect to
+* **feed_configuration**    : includes the path to the weather feed from EXP-CORE and a uuid to connect to
 * **refresh_rate_seconds**  : the app refreshes the data from the feed url every X seconds
 * **date_format**           : Format of the date on the screen see Angular date formats
 * **icon_set**              : folder name in the assets/icons folder that contains the icons, you can add folders here with > different icon sets.
 Names of the files is listed in the API feed.
 Resolution on 500 × 460